ska-sa/katgpucbf/misc/xbgpu/README.md

 but I dont know for sure.
 11. There are a list of TODOs in the [xbengine](katxgpu/xbengine_proc_loop.py).
 These should be implemented.
 The most pressing of these is the implementation of a clean exit and the addition of control and monitoring.
+12. In the [xbengine](katxgpu/xbengine_proc_loop.py) a number of print statements are in place of proper logging messages.
+These should be replaced with log messages.
+In addition, it must be decided what logging and metric measuring tools must be used.
+(There was talk on using something like logstash for centralised logging and Prometheus for managing metrics.)
-12. The receiver requires a few different classes to set up correctly.
+13. The receiver requires a few different classes to set up correctly.
 The recv.Stream, recv.Ringbuffer and katxgpu.ringbuffer.AsyncRingbuffer objects.
 See [receiver_example.py](scratch/receiver_example.py) for an example.
 It may be worth creating some top level class that encapsulates all of these classes as there is no real value added by having them seperate and it is a bit confusing to have to work with so many classes to do essentially one function.
-13. The command line parameters in [main.py](katxgpu/main.py) could be made more intuitive, for example instead of having mcast addresses and port numbers as seperate arguments, accept something formatted as `<ip address>:<port number>` and parse the argument to seperate out the parameters.
+14. The command line parameters in [main.py](katxgpu/main.py) could be made more intuitive, for example instead of having mcast addresses and port numbers as seperate arguments, accept something formatted as `<ip address>:<port number>` and parse the argument to seperate out the parameters.
 Additionally checks need to be put in place to ensure the command line parameters are correct - is the port number valid, is the IP address a multicast address, is the array size >0, etc. As a first step for this, I would look at the [main.py](https://github.com/ska-sa/katfgpu/blob/master/katfgpu/main.py) file in katfgpu as this uses some useful parsing functions that could be of use here.
-14. There is no B-Engine.
+15. There is no B-Engine.
 It should eventually be implemented.

 ## License